GabiK-bat/BatCam/index.md

 ## Video processing

 ### Converting h264 video format into mp4
 The Raspberry Pi can easily record videos with different resolution and frame rate, but it saves recordings as .h264 files, which generally hard to view and work with.
-Using the following Python code, videos recorded with the BatCam can be converted into a widely applicable .mp4 format.
+Using the following Python code, videos recorded with the FlederCam can be converted into a widely applicable .mp4 format.

 ```python
 import glob